SEO Best Practices to Rank Higher on Google in 2021

 1. Core Web Vitals as a Google ranking factor

-In May 2020, Google announced three new metrics called Core Web Vitals, which measure user experience: utilization, engagement, and visual stability.
+In May 2020, Google announced three new Core Web Vitals metrics, which measure user experience: utilization, engagement, and visual stability.
 However, all three metrics primarily relate to only one thing – page speed: how fast a page loads, how fast it becomes interactive, and how stable it is when loading.

 Core Website Vitalities has been one of Google’s rankings since May 2021, so you need to be careful about displaying the first page.
-For example, if there are two pages with equally relevant content, users’ expert metrics will help search engine robots decide which page should be higher.
+For example, if two pages have equally relevant content, users’ expert metrics will help search engine robots decide which page should be higher.